bigskysoftware/_hyperscript/www/docs.md

 ```

 This will define a global function, `waitAndReturn()` that can be
 invoked from anywhere in hyperscript.

-The function will also be available in javascript:
+Global hyperscript functions are available in javascript:

 ```js
   var str = waitAndReturn();